derek2403/TeeTee/TeeDockerFiles/README.md

          - 8.8.4.4
    ```

    > **Important**: This configuration deploys the first half of the TinyLlama-1.1B-Chat-v1.0 model layers.
+You must replace `{replace with node2 url}` with the actual URL of an existing Node2 deployment.

 4. **Adjust Resources** (optional):
    - Set CPU and memory requirements based on your needs